 We live in a very insular part of the world.
 If you’re single, it isn’t exactly what you’d call a target rich environment.
 Maintenance Man met the current live-in girlfriend during last call at a bar.
 She went home with him for a one-night stand and hasn’t left as of 6+ months later.
 For the sake of anonymity, let’s call her Squatty.

 It took him about 6 weeks for him to sheepishly tell me what he’d done.
 She’s an unemployed, married deadbeat mother of two.
 Her estranged husband was able to have her removed from the marital home.
-He and the 2 kids are currently protected from her by a restraining.
-This is just the tip of the crazy iceberg.
+He and the 2 kids are currently protected from her by a restraining order.
+The third day of Squatty’s squatting, Maintenance Man took her to get an abortion.
+Heaven only knows who the daddy was.
+This is just the crazy tip of the crazy iceberg.
 Squatty has a host of other issues, one more dysfunctional than the next.

-After my handyman friend finished his tale, I pointed to a tree bough high above my deck and said, “See that hornet’s nest up there.
+After Maintenance Man finished his tale, I pointed to a tree bough high above my deck and said, “See that hornet’s nest up there.
 You may as well stick your penis in that instead because it’ll probably be quicker and less painful.”
-He laughed and I added, “I’m not kidding.”
+He laughed to which I added, “I’m not kidding.”

 Maybe you’re wondering what’s wrong with her attitude.
 Her rationale is “I want to see if you’re cheating because if you are, then it’s okay for me to cheat.”
 If your partner cheats on you and that’s a problem for you, you end the relationship.
 You don’t cheat in retaliation.
 Unless you’re just as dysfunctional and immature.